 - Change the battery onboard if the facilities are available or send it to the servicing agent if there isn’t

 - If the EPIRB has been used in an emergency, it must be returned to an authorised service agent for a battery change.

-- In the event that the HRU has crossed its expiry date, the HRU ought to be replaced on board and HRU must be marked with an expiry date 2 years into the future.
+- If the HRU has crossed its expiry date, the HRU ought to be replaced on board, and HRU must be marked with an expiry date two years into the future.

 PLBs (Personal Locator Beacons)

-PLBs are basically EPIRBs but for individual entities.
-These are used to indicate distress for an individual not in the proximity of emergency services.
-PLBs work in the same as EPIRBS and transmit on the COSPAS SARSAT satellite system in the 406.025 MHz frequency.
+PLBs are EPIRBs but for individual entities.
+These indicate distress for an individual not in the proximity of emergency services.
+PLBs work like EPIRBS and transmit on the COSPAS SARSAT satellite system at 406.025 MHz.
 PLBs are much smaller in size as compared to an EPIRB.
-They work all across the world, at sea as well as on land.
+They work all across the world, at sea and on land.

 The EPIRB is one of THE MOST important emergency pieces of equipment available onboard in the case of distress.
-Their care, testing and maintenance must be given considerable time in order that they function at their optimum level when the situation arises.
+Their care, testing and maintenance must be given considerable time to function at their optimum level when the situation arises.